marlitas/JR_Components/CONTRIBUTING.md

 ### Dev Environment
 Make sure your dev environment matches the one of the collection you want to add to.
 Check that collection's markdown file for further instuctions.

-# How to report a bug :bug:
+# Report a Bug :bug:

 ### Security Vulnerabilities
 If you find a security vulnerability, do NOT open an issue.
 Email XXXX instead.